-In this article we will show you some tools for fighting spam available to resellers.
-These tools can help reduce the quantity of spam emails you and your hosting clients receive.
+In this article, we will show you some tools for fighting spam available to resellers.
+These tools can help reduce the number of spam emails you and your hosting clients receive.

 Here are some best practices you can share with your customers: